tallesl/prompt-pdfs/README.md

 $ pip install -r requirements.txt
 ```

-Searching for PDF files, generating and indexing embeddings (with ChromaDB):
+Lastly, make sure you have [Ollama](https://ollama.com/) running ("http://localhost:11434/" by
+default).

+## Generating and Saving Vector Embeddings

+To list PDF files from the configured folder, generate and index its embeddings (ChromaDB):

 ```sh
 $ python3 vectorize.py
 ```

-Prompting the embeddings with an LLM (with Ollama):
+This will generate a folder with the embeddings ("chroma/" by default) and a file with a hash for
+each found file ("indexed_hashes.txt" by default).

+## Prompting Previously Generated Embeddings

+The start a chat with the LLM with the embeddings available:

 ```sh
 $ python3 chat.py